 While there isn’t one-size-fits-all pricing, many digital marketers stick to the $100 per 10,000 followers rule.
 However, it is only a starting point for the calculation, as many other factors should be considered.

 As a marketer, you have to be careful!
-The follower numbers may be fake.
+While researching suitable content creators for our clients, we come across numerous influencers with fake follower numbers.
 The influencer may have bought the “audience” from any website that offers such a service.
 In fact, they can not only harm your campaign but also your brand reputation and drain your marketing budget.

 Therefore, while drawing up a contract with an influencer, analyze engagement rates of Instagram posts, campaign length, and other partnership specifics.
 Additionally, make sure always to compare the engagement rates to the number of followers.
 You may use the infographic below: